 Don’t forget the castles too.
 Chepstow Castle and Raglan Castle are our grandest specimens, the former being the first stone fortress built in Wales, only a year after William the Conqueror came to power.
 You can walk the battlements here, high above the Wye.
 Raglan is its much younger, flashier sibling, a late medieval wonder towering proudly over the busy A40.
 Family days and big events are held regularly, including a hugely popular Tudor-themed family festival.

 But if you’re looking for gentler fortifications, the Three Castles – White Castle, Skenfrith Castle and Grosmont Castle – are where the locals go.
 All built by the Normans to protect the border between Wales and England, they’re all set in stunning Monmouthshire countryside too.
 The first of these is in a deeply rural spot, with a size still stuns.
-The others are in beautiful borders villages, both of which homes to lovely pubs, The Bell at Skenfrith and The Angel Inn at Grosmont.
-Perfect places to raise a toast, indeed, to this area’s magic and wonder, and to plan many more hours, days or weeks out in this remarkable part of our gwlad.
+The others are in beautiful borders villages.
+The Angel Inn at Grosmont is the perfect place to raise a toast, indeed, to this area’s magic and wonder, and to plan many more hours, days or weeks out in this remarkable part of our gwlad.